Steam Machine Welcome Tour Code Appears in Steam Backend

 That gives the backend discovery more context.
 The welcome tour is not appearing in isolation.
 It follows operating-system support, reservation-code references, and package records associated with Steam Machine hardware.

-What is still unknown
+What was still unknown at publication

 The exact backend file path for the onboarding strings has not been independently verified from a public repository.
 The code can be described from Lynch's screenshots, but not mapped to a confirmed public source path.